NUKnightLab/how-we-work/teams/Software.md

 If a ticket requires code changes to be resolved, it should be turned into a github issue:

-  * give new issue an appropriate flag (bug, enhancement, or question)
+  * give new Github issue a flag (bug, enhancement, or question)
-  * the issue should refer to the Zendesk ticket number
+  * reference the Zendesk ticket number in the new Github issue
-  * reference the new Github issue via a link in a response to the ticket requester
+  * reference the new Github issue via a link in a response to the ticket requester in Zendesk
-  * close the Zendesk ticket as solved
+  * submit this note to the requester as solved in Zendesk

 ## Team Roadmap/TODO